Qumulo/docs/_includes/content-reuse/admin-guides/snapshots/managing-snapshots.md

 1. On the **Edit Snapshot Policy** page, in the **Enable Snapshot Locking by Using a Lock Key** section, select **Enable snapshot locking with lock key &lt;your-key-name&gt; (ID: &lt;N&gt;)** and then click **Save**.

+   Qumulo Core begins to lock all new snapshots that the policy creates with the specified lock key.

+   {% include note.html content="Snapshots created prior to this configuration remain unlocked." %}

+For more information, see <a href="../encryption-data-security/managing-security-keys.html">Managing Security Keys in the Qumulo File System Key Store</a>. {{site.protectingData.lockKeyPolicyExamples}}

 ### To View Existing Snapshots
 The **Snapshots** page lets you navigate a large number of snapshots.